Skyppex/quikline/README.md

   - Can have a description which is used in the help text

 - Args
-  - Use this to group arguments and options together in a struct
+  - Use this to group arguments and options together in their own struct
   - Can have a short and a long name which is used for all subcommands and options inside the struct
   - Discriminates between lower and upper case short names (e.g. `-v` and `-V` are different)
   - Provide a description which is used in the help text